data-falopa/web-falopa/content/about.md

 In the future, we plan to include [recommendations](/recommendations) of data visualizations about serious topics.

-Finally, this site is built with [Hugo](https://gohugo.io/) through the [blogdown](https://bookdown.org/yihui/blogdown/) R package, we used the [Call me Sam](https://github.com/victoriadrake/hugo-theme-sam/) theme.
+Finally, this site is built with [Hugo](https://gohugo.io/) through the [blogdown](https://bookdown.org/yihui/blogdown/) R package, we used a modification of the [Call me Sam](https://github.com/victoriadrake/hugo-theme-sam/) theme.
 Thank you to all the developers and contributors of these amazing tools!